i18next/next-i18next/TROUBLESHOOT.md

 You will need to pass in an i18next instance by using initReactI18next
 ```

-Before posting an issue, please ensure first that you don't have duplicate version of
+Before posting an issue, please ensure that you don't have duplicate versions of
-`ì18next` or `react-i18next` installed.
+`ì18next` and/or `react-i18next` installed.

 Depending on you package manager you can list or fix duplicates by: